qase-tms/qase-java/qase-cucumber-v7-reporter/docs/usage.md

     Then return true
 ```

-# How ignore a test
+---

-You can ignore a test in Cucumber 7 by using the `@QaseIgnore` annotation.
-This annotation will ignore the test in Qase.
+## How to Ignore a Test

-The
+To prevent a scenario from being reported in Qase, use the `@QaseIgnore` annotation.
+The scenario will still be
-test will be executed, but the results will not be sent to Qase.
+executed, but the results will not be sent to Qase.

-Example:
+### Example:

 ```gherkin
 Feature: Simple tests